mrsahin101/Fundamentals_of_Programming_Csharp/Chapter1_Introduction_to_Programming/Notes.md

 - CLR is basicly virtual machine which has own registers and instruction.
 It ensures the execution of .NET programs on different hardware platforms and Operating Systems.

 # .NET Platform
+- .NET technology is collection of .NET classes, libraries, tools, standarts, and other programming means.
 ## Flavours
 - .NET Framework -> General purpose
 - .NET Compact Framework (CF) -> Light version of .NET framework.
 Usually for Mobile Apps etc